‘B&B’ Recap For Wednesday, August 21: Hope Tells Thomas Their Marriage Is Over

 Thomas answered his wife’s call.
 He told Hope that he missed her and that he did not mean to hurt her.
 B&B fans know that he did not tell Hope that Beth Spencer (Madeline Valdez and River Davidson) was alive.
 Hope was not buying it and told Thomas that their marriage was over.

 Thomas panicked.
-She advised him to get in contact with Douglas Forrester (Henry Joseph Samiri) who was worried about his dad.
+She advised him to get in contact with Douglas Forrester (Henry Joseph Samiri), who was worried about his dad.
 Thomas protested because he did not want to lose Hope.
 After the call, he vowed, “Till death do us part.”
 Thomas was angry as he contemplated his next move.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.